 • Incorrect nutrition

 Whiteheads can become infected or scarred.
-Even if left untreated, they often regress spontaneously with simple precautions in daily life such as:
+Even if left untreated, they often disappear spontaneously with simple daily routines, such as:

-- change conventional cosmetics by avoiding silicone and comedogenic ones
+- change conventional cosmetics by avoiding silicone-based and comedogenic ones

 - choose only natural and eco-friendly cosmetic products for your skin